2018 in Review: A Letter from Imperfect's Co-Founders

 Brought our mission to one new coast, four new states, and seven new cities

-Grew our reduced cost box program to over 8,500 families, with our subsidy equaling a donation of more than $150,000 to food accessibility every month
+Grew our reduced cost box program to over 8,500 individuals and families, with our subsidy equaling a donation of more than $100,000 to food accessibility every month

 Helped create hundreds of good jobs across our country that pay at the 75th percentile, with full benefits and an equity stake in the company for all full-time employees